vaidasal/AnalyserX/README.md

 <img width="1348" alt="Screenshot 2021-03-05 at 14 00 18" src="https://user-images.githubusercontent.com/51539520/110147108-92d9f700-7ddb-11eb-9194-4324c5c9efce.png">

 # Set
 If you have multiple logs, made at the same time, you can create a set of them.
 These logs will be synchronised by time.
 In this way you will be able to view all of them in one plot.
-Time synchronisation is based on parameter 'vehicle_gps_position_0'.
-It's therefore advised to select this parameter when creating a new set.
-Otherwise syncronisation will be based on timestamp.
+Time synchronisation is based on parameter 'vehicle_gps_position_0' (by default) or 'timestamp' (checkbox deselected).
 <img width="1348" alt="Screenshot 2021-03-05 at 15 04 09" src="https://user-images.githubusercontent.com/51539520/110147317-d2084800-7ddb-11eb-8f22-0056feecbdca.png">

 # Visualisation